mariusz-buk/effectus/readme.txt

 The next most important change is the way code is generated.
 I took Mad Pascal as the basis for generating source code listings, which are further compiled to binary code with Mad Assembler (Mads).
 Many thanks to Tomasz Biela (Tebe), author of these great tools.
 He made this all possible!

-Of course, many thanks to all others helping me with porting to other platforms, suggestions, testing and supporting the project in any way.
+Many thanks also to all others helping me with porting to other platforms, suggestions, testing and supporting the project in any way.

 The steps are as follows: